guruyaya/pace2pace/README.md

 * urls: all urls that use this key.
 * keys: public keys object.
 It's keys defined as follows: the name of the key, which is also the key of this object You must have one named \_ROOT.
 If you have key type future, it must be named \_FUTURE.
 It's content defined as follows:
   - protocol: The public key scheme used.
 Version 0.2a is expected to support PGP only.
-Defaults to PGP
+Defaults to PGP (Future implemation)
   - type: Can be either root, running, service, or future.
 Keys type abilities description will follow this list.
 Note that all keys type default to running, except \_ROOT that defaults to root, and \_FUTURE that defaults to future.
   - key: The key
   - service: Array of services using this key (or root, if you want to use it as service key, though not recommended).
 Version 0.2a will include a design for service named "web".
 Note that client must support the service it's authenticating against.
   - service-params: Json object.
 Used on service keys, and includes extra params.
 It has keys for each service.
 In "web" the service, it requires a url-regex and endpoint param, which is the url that starts the auth process - params  to complete authentication.
   The json doc is signed with the ROOT key.
-  - end-date: expected date for key to be replaced
+  - end-ts: expected timestamp for key to be replaced.
+0 means never / until key expires
-* depricated: public keys used in the past, but cannot be used today.
+* depricated: (future implemation) public keys used in the past, but cannot be used today.
 This includes all past key data, plus additional data.
 However the key objects are arranged as array of objects, so same key revisions of the same key, can be kept.
 This is used, if a data in the past was signed by any of the keys.
-  - deprication-date: the GMT date / time of the deprication.
+  - deprication-ts: the timestamp of deprication.
 ### Key types:
 * root: While it's main function is to sign others keys, it can be used with any other function declared.
 There can only be one root key, in the keys list, and it has to be named \_ROOT.
 IMPORTANT NOTE ABOUT ROOT KEYS: that the client 1-to-1 identfier is not the URL, but the root key.
 Meaning, a client can replace his url.
 The only reason a URL is used, is to invalidate old keys.
 The client is expected to keep his URLS in sync.
 The only reason he can specify several is to allow logins in case one of the services is down.